List of Pakistani Bengali films

 A list of Pakistani Bengali films in year order:

 All Bengali films released during the period of undivided Pakistan (before independence of Bangladesh from Pakistan following the 1971 Liberation War) are included under "Bengali" films.
-But Urdu films made in (Dhaka, Bangladesh) are included in "Urdu" films tally.
+But Urdu films made in Dhaka, Bangladeshbare included in the "Urdu" films tally.

-A total number of 156 Bengali feature films were produced in East Pakistan from 1956-71.
+A total number of 156 Bengali feature films were produced in East Pakistan from 1956 to 1971.